uberballo/ot-harjoitustyo/README.md

 # Dungeon crawler-like

 Dungeon crawler-like game.
 Game where the player has to navigate trough procedurally generated map.
-Avoiding obstacles and collecting prizes along the way.
+Avoiding obstacles and collecting coins along the way.
+You have to think quickly and find the stair to the next floor quickly, as the time is running out and every step costs more time as you move on.
+Coins give you more time, but is it worth to collect all of them?

+## How to use
+Start by installing the software by using command line functions found below or by running the jar file.
+From the starting screen, when you're ready to start playing, press the start button.
+You control your character by using WASD-keys.
+After the time runs out, you have choice to save your score or not.

 ## Documentation
 [Timesheet](https://github.com/uberballo/ot-harjoitustyo/blob/master/documentation/timesheet.md)